Mining for Potent Inhibitors through Artificial Intelligence and Physics: A Unified Methodology for Ligand Based and Structure Based Drug Design: Introduction

-In this work, we propose a novel workflow dubbed "iMiner" that mines chemical space for new tight binding inhibitors by combining deep RL with real-time flexible ligand docking against a protein binding site (Figure \ref{fig:workflow}).
+In this work we propose a novel composite workflow, dubbed "iMiner", that mines chemical space for new tight binding inhibitors by combining deep RL with real-time flexible ligand docking against a protein binding site.
 We represent putative inhibitors as Self-Referencing Embedded Strings (SELFIES)\cite{Krenn2020} that are generated from an Average Stochastic Gradient Descent Weigh-Dropped Long Short Term Memory (AWD-LSTM)\cite{Merity2018} recurrent neural network (RNN), allowing wide coverage of chemical space.
-We illustrate the RL training procedure of iMiner that uses on-the-fly AutoDock Vina\cite{trott2010autodock} with the 3d structures of the Mpro substrate binding pocket and the generated inhibitors.
-The Vina docking scores are used to adjust the RNN so that the distribution of generated inhibitor molecules are shifted towards those that more strongly interact with the Mpro catalytic site.
-We perform docking with a second docking software, Schr{\"o}dinger's Glide SP\cite{Friesner2006}, to build consensus for a drug's strong binding affinity to Mpro, and a final filtering based on synthetic accessibility (SA), druglikeness, and elimination of PAINS \cite{dahlin2015pains} molecules.
+We illustrate the RL training procedure of iMiner that uses on-the-fly AutoDock Vina\cite{Trott2010} in a predefined binding pocket of the 3D structure of the protein to generate small molecule inhibitors, in which the AutoDock-vina score is used to adjust the RNN so that the distribution of generated inhibitor molecules are shifted towards those that more strongly interact with the protein.
+The algorithm also allows for users to adapt iMiner to satisfy additional restraints such as encouraging 2D ligand similarity to vary the chemistry of a known inhibitor, to grow molecules from a 3D fragment positioned in the pocket, as well as enforcing ligand interactions with particular protein interaction sites.
+Finally, iMiner also offers the option to provide a series of post-filters to downselect the generated molecules so that they obey Lipinski rules\cite{Lipinski2000}, increase the likelihood of synthetic accessibility (SA) and drug likeliness, avoidance of non-specifc binders (Pan-assay interference compounds or PAINS)\cite{dahlin2015pains} and find consensus molecules with alternative docking software and scoring functions.

-In our Covid-19 relevant example, we propose 54 molecules as potential Mpro inhibitors that are worthy of experimental validation (work in progress).
-7 out of the 54 molecules have even better synthetic accessibility.
-Furthermore, we compare our top hits generated with the iMiner workflow with the molecules submitted to the COVID moonshot project\cite{achdout2020covid}, a crowdsourcing effort aimed at developing a novel inhibitor for Mpro, and show that we achieve a broader coverage of the inhibitor drug chemical space.
-We also find excellent shape and molecular attributes of the inhibitors generated by our model in regard their compatibility with the actual target cavity in Mpro, which is a direct consequence of the real-time docking with actual 3d structures during the training procedure.
-Further analysis of non-bonded interactions between the found inhibitors with specific binding pocket residues in Mpro also create testable hypotheses in regards their potential role as antivirals to treat COVID-19.